 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-As the seasons change, switch up what you're serving to attract more birds to your backyard.
+As the seasons and weather conditions change, switch up what you're serving in your bird feeders to attract more birds to your backyard.

 What to Feed Birds in Spring

 With the arrival of spring comes the return of exciting migrating species.
 As these spring migrants start to arrive, you should enforce the spring-cleaning rule.
 Be honest—you didn’t keep your feeders exceptionally clean over the long winter, did you?
 Cleaning your feeding stations regularly will help cut down on disease transmission and deter unwelcome visitors like raccoons.

 As temperatures heat up in most of the country, it’s also the best time to hang nectar feeders for orioles and hummingbirds.
 These backyard favorites reach the Gulf Coast by late February or early March and have made it northward by Mother’s Day.
 You’ll have the best success attracting orioles if you offer grape jelly or oranges in addition to sugar water.
 Orioles aren’t the only ones that have a sweet tooth…er, beak.
 Gray catbirds, northern mockingbirds and American robins will also make special appearances at feeders in the spring.

 Lastly, don’t shy away from mealworms in the spring.
 They tend to be bluebird magnets, so if they aren’t on your menu, give them a try.
 If you’re not ready for live mealworms yet, buy dried ones.
 You might be surprised to see woodpeckers and chickadees stopping for mealworms, too!
 Check out our guide to feeding mealworms to birds.